rgnu/flex-gateway-as-sdk/README.md

 npm run asbuild
 ```

-build results will be in the build folder. `optimized.wasm` are the compiled
+build results will be in the build folder. `release.wasm` are the compiled
 file that we will use.

 ## Run